 Trauma is the response to a deeply distressing or disturbing event that overwhelms an individual’s ability to cope, causes feelings of helplessness, diminishes their sense of self and their ability to feel the full range of emotions and experiences.
 Through a guided process safety and trust are established while strengths and achievements are underscored and held in contrast to the debilitation which trauma enforces

 Embodies a multitude of shapes, forms and sizes and ruptures wellness and wholeness.
 It can imprison persons in extreme suffering and victimhood.
 While it is impossible to eradicate its memory and negative history it is possible to establish distance from it and regain control of it as opposed to it controlling you.

 Immigrating and living in a culture distinctly different from your country of origin can present challenges to all aspects of life including mental health.
 Navigating and finding a map forward can be complex particularly if one’s wellness is compromised.
 Loss becomes more pronounced and can trigger earlier experiences of loss.

 We are compelled to make meaning and when we fail to do so we experience crisis and become out of sync with our deepest selves.
-When the truth of what we believe is at odds with our experience of reality we rapidly lose contact with wellness and our functioning is compromised.
-Often we need to locate through a therapeutic process the core of what it is we believe in and in turn become deliberate with our narrative.
+When the truth of what we believe is at odds with our experience of reality we rapidly lose contact with wellness while our ability to function healthily is compromised.
+Often we need through a therapeutic relationship to locate the core of what it is we believe in and in turn become deliberate with our narrative.